What are our accessible resources?

 The Student Accessibility Services values creating and facilitating inclusive connections and fostering a supportive environment for students with disabilities.
 The mission behind these initiatives is to ensure that all students, regardless of their abilities, have equal opportunities at Iowa State University and feel valued within the community.
 Below you can find a list of initiatives inside and outside of our department that contribute to this vision.

-• SAS ABLE Peer Mentor Program
+• SAS Peer Mentors

 • Social Opportunities